gritsp/CircusCharlieV99/README.md

 # Circus Charlie V99
-This game is project C# of advance computer programming Develop by Visual Studio
+This game is second project C# of advance computer programming Develop by Visual Studio

 This game was modified form the original as follows.